lc443/spring-boot-angular-registration/README.md

 # spring-boot-angular-registration

-Project created to allow user to register by sending credentials to in memory database.
+Project created to allow user to register by sending credentials to in memory or postgres database.
 - Allows user to create account
 - Allows user to login using previously created credentials